The impacts of fire on Red-tails

 - Maintenance of a low proportion of canopy scorch, and/or stringybark habitats that are long-unburnt to maintain and secure the food resource for Red-tails.

-- Avoiding or minimising burning in areas on park dominated by the less abundant Eucalyptus arenacea (Desert Stringybark).
+- Avoiding or minimising burning in areas in parks dominated by the less abundant Eucalyptus arenacea (Desert Stringybark).
 E. arenacea is considerably rarer than Eucalyptus baxteri (Brown Stringybark), and so any impact on seed productivity of this species will have a disproportionately large impact on Red-tails.
-Furthermore, current research by the Recovery Team in conjunction with UQ is showing nests are significantly more likely to occur within 3-4km of large blocks of E. arenacea.
+Furthermore, current research by the Recovery Team in conjunction with UQ has shown nests are significantly more likely to occur within 3-4km of large blocks of E. arenacea.

 - Applying and refining low-scorch burning practices that aim to reduce fire intensity and canopy scorch to allow for quicker recovery of stringybark trees to full seed production.